DS-Homebrew/nds-bootstrap/.github/issue_template.md

 -->

 **Your console:** <!-- What console are you using? -->
-**Launch Method:** <!-- What CFW are you using?
-How are you launching nds-bootstrap?
+**Launch Method:** <!-- Is it launched via the SD card or a flashcart?
+Is SCFG locked or Unlocked?
 Please be specific and include firmwares and versions-->
 **Version used:** <!-- Specify whether you used release or Nightly.
 If you use Nightly, please include the hash.
 Simply saying "latest" isn't helpful -->
-**Flashcart used:** <!-- Delete this line if you don't use B4DS/aren't loading games from your Slot-1 SD card.
-For those who are, specify said flashcart -->
 **Game tested/used/applicable:** <!-- Include MD5 hashes, Title IDs and anything that could be used to identify it.
 If it's homebrew, please link said homebrew here -->

 **Expected Behavior:** <!--What should have happened-->